 6. Spend time with your pets

 Pets have the power to elevate your mood and increase your feelings of emotional support.
 In fact, spending time with your pet can immediately reduce your anxiety.
-Caring for a pet can give you a sense of purpose, helping to distract you from your worries.
+Caring for a pet can give you a sense of purpose, helping to distract you from a worry period.

 7. Recite daily affirmations